-If you purchase a car at auction, you may think that you need auction car insurance.
-The truth is, that there is no specific auction car insurance, but you may need to purchase specialty car insurance, such as salvage insurance, depending on what type of vehicle you purchase when you buy via an auction.
+If you purchase a car at auction, you may think that you need special car insurance.
+While there is no specific auction car insurance, you may need to purchase specialty car insurance–such as salvage insurance–depending on the type of vehicle you purchase.

-In the past if you went to a car auction, you weren’t sure what you might be getting.
-Often car auctions were auctions of cars that were seized by the government, by the police in a drug bust, flood vehicles, repossessed vehicles and so on.
-You weren’t allowed to look at the vehicle before hand, bring in a mechanic and so on.
+In the past, if you went to a car auction, you weren’t sure what you might be getting.
+Often, car auctions were sold cars that were seized by the government or police, damaged by flooding, repossessed vehicles, and so on.
+You weren’t allowed to look at the vehicle before hand or get a mechanic’s opinion.

 While these types of auctions still exist today, there are other types of auctions as well.
 Car dealerships will conduct auctions of vehicles on their lot to reduce stock.
 What’s more, there are also classic car and fine car auctions for people with a lot of money to spend on their cars.
 Classic car insurance is even available for these purchases.

 You also can’t exclude sites like eBay from the car auction list.
-It is a fact that eBay has become a go to source for people looking to find a good deal on their next vehicle.
-In fact, not only are individuals using eBay to sell their used cars but car dealerships use eBay regularly in an effort to sell their vehicles to the highest bidder.
+It is a fact that eBay has become a go-to source for people looking to find a good deal on their next vehicle.
+In fact, not only are individuals using eBay to sell their used cars, but car dealerships also use eBay regularly in an effort to sell their vehicles to the highest bidder.

-When do you need auction car insurance such as salvage insurance?
+When do you need specialty car insurance such as salvage insurance?

-If you aren’t planning on driving your salvage vehicle, for example, if you purchased it for parts, then you won’t need t purchase auction car insurance at all.
+If you purchased the vehicle for parts, for example, then you won’t need to purchase auction car insurance at all.
 As long as you don’t drive or register the vehicle, you will not need to purchase auto insurance.

-How do I ensure I can purchase auction car insurance on my auction vehicle?
+How do I ensure I can purchase car insurance on my auction vehicle?

-- No matter what type of auction you are buying a vehicle from, you are, by law, allowed to ask for the VIN of any vehicle that you are considering purchasing.
+- No matter what type of auction you are buying a vehicle from, you are, by law, allowed to ask for the VIN.
 The car dealer or auctioneer is under no obligation to provide you with any other information, but you can typically find out what you need to know from that simple number.

-- Unfortunately, this is the part that is going to cost you a little money because you are going to have to pay for a CARFAX report.
+- Typically, you are going to have to pay for something like a CARFAX report.
 CARFAX is a company that can provide you with information on any VIN that you type into the system.
-Some of the minimal information is free but you will have to pay for a full report.
+Some of the minimal information is free, but you will have to pay for a full report.

-NOTE: CARFAX is not the only company that provides this service.
-At this time, however, they are considered the premier service by many car dealers who use this same service to determine whether a trade in is worth buying for their car lots.
+CARFAX is not the only company that provides this service, but they are considered the premier service by many car dealers who use this same service to determine whether a car is worth buying.

-Do I need auction insurance when I purchase a classic car at an auction?
+Do I need specialty insurance when I purchase a classic car at an auction?

 - If you purchase a classic car at an out of state auction, you will need to consider your shipping needs.
 Most car shipping companies cover your vehicle if it is damaged while being shipped, but this is something you don’t want to leave to chance.
 Check with the shipping company and your own insurance company to make sure that you are completely covered.